With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 - Shape dough balls: Remove risen dough from the bowl and shape into 20 equal sized rolls.
 Place into the prepared dish.
 (I like to gently form mine into a rectangle and cut into 20 squares then gently tug and tuck the sides of each square to form a ball.)
 Make sure you handle the dough gently and do not over work it or you'll end up with tough rolls.

 - Allow second rise: Place a clean damp towel over the rolls and let rise again for an additional 15 minutes.
+(You can let rise longer, up to 1 hour.)

 - Brush with egg wash: In a small bowl, use a fork to beat the egg with the water.
 Brush the top of rolls with the egg mixture.
 (You will not use up the mix.
 Discard what's left.)